Explore the Most Beautiful Beaches of Aruba

 Keshi Yena

-Keshi Yena is often called Aruba’s national dish.
+Keshi Yena is often called the island’s national dish.
 A round of cheese is filled with spicy chicken or beef, and the flavor is rich and warm.
 Many visitors try this dish first because it feels so unique.

 Pastechi